melvincarvalho/skill-gitmark/README.md

 ## Introduction

-git is a modular skill to be used in composing [autonomous agents](https://aam.wtf/).
-It will initialize a git repo
+gitmark is a modular skill to be used in composing [autonomous agents](https://aam.wtf/).
+It will initialize allow a repo to super commit using the [gitmark](https://git-mark.com/) system

 ## Installation